Difficulty-Controllable Cloze Question Distractor Generation: Consistency with Original Dataset

 \section{Consistency with Original Dataset}

-We evaluated the alignment between the original and the augmented CLOTH dataset by evaluating the model's ability to generate distractors consistent with both datasets.
+Since standard multiple-choice questions typically provide only a limited number of distractors per question, categorizing them into difficulty levels results in severe data sparsity.
+Therefore, while data augmentation is essential to overcome this scarcity, it is still necessary to verify that the generated distractors remain highly consistent with the original dataset.
+To address this, we evaluated the alignment of the model with both the original and the augmented CLOTH datasets by measuring its ability to generate distractors that replicate the distractor in each dataset.

 Specifically, we generated distractors for the test set using the trained model and measured performance via F1 score under an exact match criterion with both original and augmented distractors.
-Additionally, we compared the model's performance on the original dataset with the state-of-the-art CDGP method to examine the impact of training on the augmented dataset.
+Additionally, we compared the model's performance on the original dataset with the state-of-the-art methods~\cite{chiang-2022-cdgp, wang-2023-distractor} to examine the impact of training on the augmented dataset.
 For the augmented test set, we further analyzed performance across easy and hard difficulty levels to assess the model’s ability to capture difficulty-specific characteristics.

-Table~\ref{tab:model_exact_match} shows that our models exhibit a slight decrease in F1 score compared to CDGP on the original dataset, which is reasonable given that our model was trained on a more diverse, augmented dataset.
+Table~\ref{tab:model_exact_match} shows that our models exhibit a slight decrease in F1 score compared to state-of-the-art on the original dataset, which is reasonable given that our model was trained on more diverse data.
 On the augmented dataset, our model significantly performs better, achieving F1 scores of 26.93 for easy distractors and 41.61 for hard distractors under the ASDE + DDDE multitask setup.
 The lower performance on easy distractors likely reflects their broader semantic variability.
 These results show that the model leverages augmentation to generate controlled distractors while avoiding answers that are misaligned with the original dataset.